jacksontrieu/tenacity/README.md

 # Tenacity

 A basic user management application built with Ember and Rails JSON API.
+This app was built as an employment test for a Fullstack Software Engineer role at a company that used Ember and Rails.

 ## Table of Contents